Yucheng0208/YOLOv5-and-OpenPose-Combined/README.md

 5. **Configure Paths**:

-   Ensure that the paths to the downloaded model files are correctly set in the project's configuration files so the system can load the models properly.
+   Please ensure that the paths to the downloaded model files are correctly set in the project's configuration files so the System can load the models correctly.

 ## Usage